 Altitude: 3,900 m (12,795 ft)

-We will be starting the trek early today as it is going to be the longest day.
+We will start the trek early today as it will be the longest day.
 The first 45 minutes will be a level walk with scenic views of the Dhaulagiri range.
 After that, the trail will turn into a ridge walk with multiple climbs and descents for the next two hours.

-We will be able to see the world’s deepest valley, Kaligandaki, between Mt Tukuche and Mt Nilgiri North.
+We will see the world’s deepest valley, Kaligandaki, between Mt Tukuche and Mt Nilgiri North.
 Make sure to take plenty of breaks and enjoy the views!

 As you slowly make your way along the trail, the scenery gradually changes from barren mountains to an open field.
 This is the same landscape as the Spiti Valley in the Indian Himalayas.
 This means that you’re getting close to Khayar Lake.

 As you approach the lake, you’ll see a small dhaba at Khayar Ghat.
 The dhaba will offer you some local tea and snacks.
-From there, it’s about 1.5 hours trek to the lake itself.
-The trail gets progressively steeper from this point onwards, with a lot of steps.
+From there, it’s about 1.5 hour trek to the lake.
+The trail gets progressively steeper from this point onwards, with many steps.
 There are also symbols of a temple and bells along the way, which are signs of Khayar Lake’s mythological stories.

 Before you finally see the lake, you’ll catch a glimpse of Mt.
 Annapurna South in the distance.
 The lake is located at the base of the mountain.

 When you reach the lake, you’ll be rewarded with stunning views of the entire landscape.
-The lake is a beautiful turquoise colour, and it’s surrounded by mountains on all sides.
-It’s an amazing and peaceful place to relax and take in the scenery.
+The lake is a beautiful turquoise color, surrounded by mountains.
+It’s a unique and peaceful place to relax and enjoy the scenery.

-In July, Nepalis visit the Khayar Lake as part of a yatra (pilgrimage) to seek fulfilment of wishes and to sacrifice an animal to Lord Shiva.
+In July, Nepalis visit Khayar Lake as part of a yatra (pilgrimage) to seek the fulfillment of wishes and to sacrifice an animal to Lord Shiva.
 They believe that if their wish comes true, they must return to the lake as a token of thanksgiving.